51 Pegasi: Planetary system

 On October 6, 1995, Swiss astronomers Michel Mayor and Didier Queloz announced the discovery of an exoplanet orbiting 51 Pegasi.
 The discovery was made at Observatoire de Haute-Provence in France.
 On 8 October 2019, Mayor and Queloz shared the Nobel Prize in Physics for their discovery.

 51 Pegasi b (51 Peg b) was the first discovered exoplanet around a main-sequence star.
 It orbits very close to the star, experiences estimated temperatures around 1200 C and has a mass at least half that of Jupiter.
 At the time of its discovery, this close distance was not compatible with theories of planet formation and resulted in discussions of planetary migration.
 However, several hot Jupiters are now known to be oblique relative to the stellar axis.

+A 2026 study analysing radial velocity data found tentative evidence for a second orbiting body in the system.
+Combined with non-detections in direct imaging and astrometric acceleration, they find that the companion would be either a super-Jupiter orbiting between 15 and 100 au or a brown dwarf orbiting between 20 and 170 au.
+However, they note that the signal is likely an instrumental artifact rather than being caused by a companion.